ezsystems/commerce-documentation/docs/guide/user_management/token/token.md

 The token service can generate a unique token which is valid for a given time.
 When a user tries to use the token, a universal controller triggers the service and method assigned to this token.

-After user registration a token is created a stored in the database.
+After user registration a token is created and stored in the database.
 The token is valid for a specific time.
 After the user clicks the generated URL that they receive via email, the token is validated and fetched from the database.
 After the user has been activated, the token is removed from the database.